Graph atomic cluster expansion for foundational machine learning interatomic potentials: Results

 \subsection{Long-time stability of MD}

 Long-time stability in molecular dynamics (MD) simulations is essential for accurately capturing the dynamical behavior and thermodynamic properties that cannot be fully assessed by static property benchmarks or short simulations.
-To demonstrate the out-of-the-box MD stability and performance of the GRACE foundational MLIPs, we conducted a 1\,ns MD simulation of a FLiBe cell containing approximately three thousands atoms at 973\,K, utilizing the GRACE-2L-OMAT-L model.
-We compared the resulting radial distribution functions (RDFs) to reference AIMD data from Ref.~\cite{lam2021modeling,rodriguez2021thermodynamic}, as shown in Fig.~\ref{fig:rdf}.
+To demonstrate the out-of-the-box MD stability and performance of the GRACE foundational MLIPs, we conducted a 1\,ns MD simulation of a FLiBe cell containing approximately three thousand atoms at 973\,K, utilizing the GRACE-2L-OMAT-L model in the NVE ensemble, observing a negligible total energy drift of 5$\cdot10^{-9}$~eV/atom/ns (see Supplementary Information for more details).We compared the resulting radial distribution functions (RDFs) to reference AIMD data from Ref.~\cite{lam2021modeling,rodriguez2021thermodynamic}, as shown in Fig.~\ref{fig:rdf}.
 Additionally, we estimated diffusion coefficients for each element from our MD simulation, obtaining values of 1.33, 1.58, and $5.86 \times 10^{-5}$~cm$^2$s$^{-1}$ for Be, F, and Li, respectively.
 These values align well with the AIMD results ($0.83\pm0.1$, $1.73 \pm 0.17$ and $5.67 \pm 0.52 \times 10^{-5}$~cm$^2$s$^{-1}$, respectively~\cite{lam2021modeling}).
 This simulation confirms the model's stability and its accuracy in predicting both structural and dynamical properties over extended timescales.